Posting in multiple languages on Facebook and Instagram can open up your brand to millions of new users.

 Instagram page localization: The basics

 Instagram is a slightly different beast.
-Since it has more formats than Facebook—think Reels, IGTV and Stories—it’s harder to set up automatic translations for everything.
+Since it has more formats than Facebook—think Posts, Reels and Stories—it’s harder to set up automatic translations for everything.
 But, like Facebook, they are constantly rolling out new options for multilingual posts.
 Since 2021, Instagram Stories can now be translated into over 90 languages by clicking on a “See translation” option.
+Note that this only appears when the app detects a new language.

 Instagram is all about user-generated content and engagement, so it makes sense to localize business accounts to target that interaction.
 Let’s face it, people prefer to engage in their native language.